kubernetes-sigs/descheduler/README.md

 rules, called predicates and priorities.
 The scheduler's decisions are influenced by its view of a Kubernetes cluster at that point of time when a new pod appears for scheduling.
-As Kubernetes clusters are very dynamic and their state changes over time, there may be desire to move already running pods to some other nodes for various reasons.
+As Kubernetes clusters are very dynamic and their state changes over time, there may be desire to move already running pods to some other nodes for various reasons:

 * Some nodes are under or over utilized.
 * The original scheduling decision does not hold true any more, as taints or labels are added to